 The goal of the appeals process is to provide members of the college community with a way to resolve contested parking citations.
 The appeals process has been designed to:

-Filing an appeal - All parking violation appeals must be submitted in writing.
+Filing an appeal - All parking violation appeals must be submitted online.